 Species: Eucalyptus maculata

-The Stabilised Solid core is secured between a thick layer on top of the best quality and most beautiful looking part of the Spotted Gum timber, and the base, which is a whole plank of the same uninterrupted timber.
-Using the same timber type for the whole floorboard creates balance and in harmony within the board, and incredible stability.
+The Stabilised Solid core is secured between a thick layer on top of the best quality and most beautiful looking part of the timber, and the base, which is a whole plank of the same uninterrupted timber.
+Using the same timber type for the whole floorboard creates balance and harmony within the board, and incredible stability.

 Throughout the boards construction are multiple moisture barriers, with all layers bonded together with emission-safe glue.
 On the finished product, all six sides of each and every floorboard are coated in an extra moisture barrier.

-Spotted gum grows naturally in the forests of Queensland, New South Wales and Victoria.
+Spotted gum timber grows naturally in the forests of Queensland, New South Wales and Victoria.
 It has also been introduced in Western Australian and South Australia.

 Lifewood sources it’s spotted gum flooring timber from the mid-north coast of NSW.
 Appropriate for fire-prone areas, spotted gum timber that is greater than 18mm thick does not require fire retardant treatment.

 This hardwood has a very high durability against heavy traffic and is great for active families and those with pets.
 Choose from satin or semi-gloss finishes that are scratch resistant and hard wearing, and which enhance the beautiful grain and colour of spotted gum without cloudiness or an overly-reflective high gloss.

 Spotted Gum timber flooring is more varied in colour than the timbers in the rest of our range, which has become one of its more attractive features, displaying colour tones ranging from creams and rich browns to browns with grey undertones.

 Timber hardness is measured in a Janka rating, and each species of timber is given a rating.
 The higher the kN number, the greater the hardness.
 Spotted Gum has a rating of 11kN.